Any questions? We got you.

 One-on-one coaching and mentoring: Sparkwise sessions are group experiences (2-5 participants).
 For deeply personal development needs such as executive coaching, career counselling, or individual performance plans, one-on-one formats are more appropriate.

-Highly unstructured exploration: Sparkwise sessions follow designed learning arcs.
+Highly unstructured exploration:.
 For completely open-ended group discussion where a skilled facilitator reads the room and pivots in real time, a talented human facilitator will outperform any structured format, automated or otherwise.

-Where Sparkwise is strongest: Organizations with 1000+ employees who need to build AI literacy, leadership, communication, collaboration, strategic thinking, or problem-solving skills at a pace and cost that facilitator-dependent training cannot match.
+Where Sparkwise is strongest: Organizations with 1000+ employees who need to build capability such as AI literacy, leadership, communication, collaboration, or strategic thinking at a pace and cost that facilitator-dependent sessions cannot match.
 The sweet spot is recurring monthly sessions that compound capability over time.

 Does Sparkwise work for global and distributed teams?